pcyyyy/BioBGT/README.md

-This is a code source for "Biologically Plausible Brain Graph Transformer".
-We have uploaded a portion of our code and will release the entire codebase upon acceptance.
+This is a code source for paper "Biologically Plausible Brain Graph Transformer" (ICLR 2025).

 1. Implementation Requirements: